 Jailhouse offers steep, blocky, volcanic sport climbing on basalt.
 Routes are in the shade in the morning, and in the sun in the afternoon.
 The low elevation crag is best in the winter (although many routes seep given California's winter rains) or early spring/late fall.
 It's much too hot in the summer unless you are a reptile.
 The quality climbing here starts at 12d and currently goes to 14+, although there are some limited easier routes.
 The two easiest routes at the cliff are frequently closed for nesting raptors.
 The easiest route is 11d, but there are only 3 routes easier than 12b.
 Many routes, particularly the many extensions, require a 70m rope.
 Most will find kneepads and well-developed stamina helpful

 Jailhouse is in western Tuolumne County above the Stanislaus River between Lake Tulloch and New Melones Reservoirs.
 As of November 13, 2011, the climbers' traditional access up a steep hill immediately northeast of the east end of the O'Byrnes Ferry Bridge is CLOSED and not to be used.
 Instead, the only legal approach to the cliff is through a locked gate off O'Byrnes Ferry Road west of the prison, but before the road drops and winds south into the hairpin turn down to the lake.
+Do not try to enter the gate marked Shotgun Creek Estates; this is not the correct gate and is private property.
+The correct gate is west of this gate, and is best found by following the detailed directions on the Access Fund website mentioned below.
 TO CLIMB AT JAILHOUSE, YOU NEED THE GATE CODE.
 The code for the lock is at:

 Before you go here, check with the Access Fund (accessfund.org/jailhouse) for current conditions or restrictions.
 Please read the Acess Fund information.
 If climbers violate the terms of the easement (for example, by leaving a gate open, or bringing dogs onto the property), that jeopardizes our ability to climb here. www.accessfund.org/site/c.tmL5KhNWLrH/b.7469161/k.E498/Jailh>>>